civican/legisinfo/42-1/bills/C-58/bill_text.md

 Subsection 36(2) of the Act is replaced by the following:

-**(2)** **Despite** any other Act of Parliament, any privilege under the law of evidence, **solicitor-client privilege or the professional secrecy of advocates and notaries and litigation privilege, and subject to subsection (2.1)**, the Information Commissioner may, during the investigation of any complaint under this **Part**, examine any record to which this **Part** applies that is under the control of a government institution, and no such record may be withheld from the Commissioner on any grounds.
+**(2)** Despite any other Act of Parliament, any privilege under the law of evidence, solicitor-client privilege or the professional secrecy of advocates and notaries and litigation privilege, and subject to subsection (2.1), the Information Commissioner may, during the investigation of any complaint under this Part, examine any record to which this Part applies that is under the control of a government institution, and no such record may be withheld from the Commissioner on any grounds.

 **(2.1)** The Information Commissioner may examine a record that contains information that is subject to solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege only if the head of a government institution refuses to disclose the record under section 23.